Voidrei/pdsnd_github/README.md

 Bikeshare

 ### Description
-The project is about bike rides around the cities
+The project is about bike rents around the cities and keep information about the riders.

 ### Files used
 data sets for Chicago, New York City and Washinton.